 * Sets Gray up as successor to CEO Schwarzman

-* Gray built up Blackstone's real estate unit (Adds market reaction, real estate business details)
+* Gray built up Blackstone's real estate unit (Adds CEO quote, context on real estate business and industry)

-NEW YORK, Feb 13 (Reuters) - Blackstone Group LP on Tuesday elevated Jonathan Gray, who turned the buyout firm into the world's biggest real estate investor, to president and chief operating officer, setting him up as successor to Chief Executive Stephen Schwarzman.
+NEW YORK, Feb 13 (Reuters) - Blackstone Group LP said on Tuesday that Jonathan Gray, who turned the buyout firm into the world's biggest real estate investor as head of its property business, will take over from Tony James as president, setting him up as successor to Chief Executive Stephen Schwarzman.

 "The appointment of Jon as President and COO lays the foundation for the next generation of senior management and positions the firm well for future leadership," Schwarzman said in a statement.

-The announcement makes Blackstone the latest private equity firm to announce such a move.
-Rivals such as Carlyle Group LP , KKR & Co LP and Ares Management LP announced succession plans last year.
+Rivals such as Carlyle Group LP, KKR & Co LP and Ares Management LP announced succession plans last year.